unproductive-labs/isekai-world-state/things/sealed_chamber_beneath_altar.md

 - **UNSEALED**: Stellaris's starlight presence broke the ancient seals
 - **FIRST BREACH**: No one has entered this chamber for over a thousand years
 - **POWER AWAKENING**: The cosmic energy within is stirring after long dormancy
+- **STAR-WALKER WITNESSED**: Stellaris has now gazed upon the chamber from above
+- **ARTIFACTS RESPONDING**: The floating artifacts pulse brighter, sensing the prophesied one
+- **COSMIC ALIGNMENT**: The chamber's energy is building as it recognizes its destined visitor
+- **WHISPERS CLEARER**: Ancient voices from the chamber are now audible to Stellaris above

 ## Atmosphere Notes
 The chamber feels both ancient and timeless, as if existing slightly outside normal reality.
 The floating artifacts seem to pulse in rhythm with a cosmic heartbeat, and the whispers from above are clearer here - speaking of destiny, power, and the awakening of something long dormant.